Finiteness properties of torsion fields of abelian varieties: Introduction

 \begin{coro} Let $K/\Qq$ be a finitely generated field extension, $A/K$ an abelian variety and $e\in\Nn$.
 Then there exists a number field $k$ and a finite extension $M/K$ such that $F\subset k^\dagger M\subset M_\ab$ for all $F\in \EEE_e(K_\tors(A)/K)$. \end{coro}

-\begin{coro} Let $\kappa$ be a finite field or an algebraically closed field or a local field.
-Let $K/\kappa$ be a finitely generated field extension, $A/K$ an abelian variety and $e\in\Nn$.
-Then there exists a finite separable extension $M/K$ such that $F\subset M$ for all $F\in\EEE_e(K_\tors(A)/K)$. \end{coro}
+Our second application of Theorem \ref{main-theorem} concerns permanence principles for varieties that satisfy the weak Hilbert property.
+We shall give a new proof and generalize \cite[Theorem 1.7]{bfp1} considerably.
+Relations with a conjecture of Zannier \cite[Section 2]{zan} will be explained in Remark \ref{rem:zan}.
+We refer the reader to Section \ref{app} for the details.

 The strategy of proof for Theorem \ref{main-theorem}(a) is as follows.
-One can construct an adelic Galois representation $\rho_A: \Gal(K)\to \prod_{\ell\in\Ll} \GL_{2g}(\Zz_\ell)$ such that $G_A(L):=\rho_A(\Gal(L))$ is isomorphic to $\Gal(LK_\tors(A)/L)$ for every extension field $L/K$.
-From \cite{bgp} one gets that some open subgroup $H$ of $G_A(\ol{\kappa} K)$ satisfies the following technical condition (+): For almost all $\ell\in\Ll$ the profinite group $\pr_\ell(H)$ (projection on $\ell$-th factor of the product) is generated by its $\ell$-Sylow subgroups.
-In Section \ref{sec:grp} we prove that every closed subgroup of $\prod_{\ell\in\Ll} \GL_{2g}(\Zz_\ell)$ satisfying condition (+) is topologically finitely generated.
-This then accounts for the proof of Theorem \ref{main-theorem}(a), and the proof of Theorem \ref{main-theorem}(b) is similar, relying on \cite{sp} instead of \cite{bgp}.
-The proof of Theorem \ref{main-theorem}(c) in case $|\kappa|<\infty$ is then straightforward.
-The proof of Theorem \ref{main-theorem}(c) in the case where $\kappa$ is a local field relies on Theorem \ref{main-theorem}(a) and the potential semistability of abelian varieties over local fields.
+One can construct an adelic Galois representation $\rho: \Gal(K)\to \prod_{\ell\in\Ll} \GL_{2g}(\Zz_\ell)$ such that $G_A(L):=\rho(\Gal(L))$ is isomorphic to $\Gal(LK_\tors(A)/L)$ for every extension field $L/K$.
+From \cite{bgp} one gets that some open subgroup $H$ of $G_A(\ol{\kappa} K)$ satisfies the following technical condition (+): {\sl For almost all $\ell\in\Ll$ the profinite group $\pr_\ell(H)$ (projection on $\ell$-th factor of the product) is generated by its $\ell$-Sylow subgroups.} In Section \ref{sec:grp} we prove that every closed subgroup of $\prod_{\ell\in\Ll} \GL_{2g}(\Zz_\ell)$ satisfying condition (+) is topologically finitely generated.
+This then accounts for the proof of parts (a) and (b) of Theorem \ref{main-theorem}, and the proof of Theorem \ref{main-theorem}(d) is similar, relying on \cite{sp} instead of \cite{bgp}.
+The proof of Theorem \ref{main-theorem}(d) in case $|\kappa|<\infty$ is then straightforward.
+The proof of Theorem \ref{main-theorem}(c) (case where $\kappa$ is a local field) relies on Theorem \ref{main-theorem}(a) and the potential semistability from \cite{berthelot}.
 The corollaries follow from Theorem \ref{main-theorem} by applying a seminal group theoretical result of Zelmanov \cite{zel} and Wilson \cite{wil}: {\sl Every periodic compact (Hausdorff) group is locally finite.}

-In the appendix we give an additional application of Theorem \ref{main-theorem} to a project of the second author with Bary-Soroker and Fehm concerning permanence principles for varieties that satisfy the weak Hilbert property.

 W.G. thanks Marc Hindry, Paweł Mleczko and participants of SFARA for enlightening discussions on related topics.
-S.P. thanks Lior Bary-Soroker and Arno Fehm for interesting discussions and help with some special questions.
+S.P. thanks Lior Bary-Soroker, Arno Fehm and Moshe Jarden for interesting discussions and help with some special questions.
 We thank Arno Fehm in particular for bringing the work \cite{zel} of Zelmanov to our attention.
+Some of the topics of this paper started in the research of both authors supported by the grant UMO-2018/31/B/ST1/01474 of the National Centre of Sciences of Poland.